List of Tohoku Initiatives

 Economic Revitalisation, Local NPO / Grassroot

-Support with cars, office equipment, economic redevelopment with various branches across Tohoku
+Support with cars, office equipment, economic redevelopment with various branches across Tohoku.
+The project seems to be no longer active. (日本語 only)

 Based in: Sendai